 San Andres Cholula Accommodation

 - Estrella de Belem B&B and Spa: It gets hot in Cholula, so a rooftop pool is always welcome!
 This place is so charming, there’s no way you won’t love it.
-You can’t beat the amazing location either.
+You can’t beat the amazing location in San Andres either.

 - Majikal B&B – Cabañita: If you want more of a local, homestay vibe in a cozy place, this B&B is perfect for you.